本页无简体中文版。不便之处敬请谅解。

 What is online bullying?

 Online bullying is when individuals use Internet-enabled devices to bully, hurt or embarrass someone online.
-While all young people can experience online bullying, some vulnerable communities such as rainbow youth experience higher rates(external link).
 According to Netsafe(external link), online bullying can take many forms like:

 • name calling,